Best Treatment For Coccyx Pain, Coccydynia & Tailbone Pain

 Coccyx Pain During Pregnancy

 Coccyx pain in expecting mothers and mothers with newborns is often the result of hormonal changes coupled with poor posture.
 Back pain and tailbone pain during pregnancy are everyday occurrences.
 All expecting mothers go through it.
 Unfortunately, for some, it becomes disabling to the point where they are bedridden.
 What is worse is the fact that most clinicians are clueless in their management of mothers in pain.
 Our clinical teams’ understanding of the root causes is the leading reason for the successes we have achieved in treating expecting mothers and mothers of newborns.
 Our prenatal and postnatal physiotherapy combined with chiropractic is the best solution for pregnancy-associated aches and discomfort.
 CSCs have specialized methods of treating back pain and pregnancy.
-Our methods are safe for both mother and child.
+Our treatment plans are safe for both mother and child.

 Chiropractic and physiotherapy combined is the preferred method of treating tailbone pain.
-But, for the expecting mother and new mothers, the type of chiropractic or physiotherapy you get matters.
-As mentioned, Relaxin letdown is the main culprit in tailbone pain or back pain during pregnancy.
+But, for the expecting and new mothers, the type of chiropractic or physiotherapy you get matters.
+Relaxin letdown is the main culprit in tailbone pain or back pain during pregnancy.
 As the name applies, this hormone relaxes your muscles and ligaments excessively.
 Therefore, the chiropractic or physiotherapy treatment you get must consider this fact.

 What Type Of Treatment Is Best for Coccyx Pain?
 And What Should You Avoid?

 You must avoid the rotatory methods of spine manipulations or adjustments provided by chiropractors and physiotherapists.
 The rotatory techniques are those where you lie down on your side with a knee bent, and the chiropractor or physiotherapist turns or rotates you, emitting a popping sound.
 While it may feel beautiful, it could harm you more.
 You can learn more about our tailbone pain treatment for expecting mothers and mothers of newborns by visiting the best chiropractic and physiotherapy centers in Malaysia today.

 Can The Coccygeal Bone Misalignment Lead To Tailbone Pain?